Tim Omaji: 2017–present: Stamina and Dance Boss

 In 2017, returned to releasing music under his stage name Timomatic.
 On 1 April 2017, Timomatic released "Swave", followed by "Do Want You Want" in July.
 In December, Timomatic released his second EP Stamina.

 In April 2018, the Seven Network announced Timomatic has been appointed one of the three judges for up-coming new dance competition Dance Boss, alongside Sharni Vinson and Adam Garcia and hosted by Dannii Minogue.

 From October and November 2018, Timomatic will play Sam Onatou in the Australian season of MADIBA The Musical – A Celebration of the Life of Nelson Mandela.

 On 1 December 2021, Timomatic surprise released the album Bittersweet posting on Facebook "This project has been a labor of love.
 From R&B to Afrofusion, come vibe with me".

 On the 4 August 2022, Timomatic played at the Melbourne University law ball to a wild reception.
 Omaji also appeared in the Australian production of Moulin Rouge in 2022 under the name Tim Omaji.

+In 2023, Timomatic became an ambassador for BYD.

+In 2023, Omaji played the role of Ike Turner in the Australian production of the Tina – The Tina Turner Musical.